Health and Property Impacts

 Failing, unapproved, and aging septic systems pose a serious risk to our water when bacteria and other pollutants leak into our waterways.

-Recent data indicates that E. coli bacteria and other pollution may already be in our water.
+Recent data indicates that E. coli bacteria and other pollutants may already be in our water.
 Areas of Boulder Creek indicate the presence of fecal matter and bacteria levels that exceed water quality standards.
 Both Boulder Creek and Coal Creek are on the Environmental Protection Agency’s (EPA) list of impaired waterways for E. coli.

 Find out more about what’s being done to maintain our watershed health.